julioespin/julioespin.github.io/Massachusetts_School_Analysis.md

 [<img src="images/Massachussetss Dashboard.png"/>](https://public.tableau.com/app/profile/julio.espinoza/viz/MassachusettsSchoolProject_16704556294450/MassachusettsEducationOverview)

-It is recommended that further analysis should be made to determine other contributing factors for low graduation rates.
+It is recommended thata class sizes should remain within the range of 12-20 students as there is no major improvement for college attendance if outside of that range.
+It is also recommended that the teachers in districts with passing math scores be invited to train the rest of the schools to improve math scores.
+Further analysis should be made to determine other contributing factors for low graduation rates.
 After further analysis, a decision can be made to improve graduation rates for the schools.
-Class sizes should remain within the range of 12-20 students as there is no major improvement for college attendance if outside of that range.
-It is also recommended that the teachers in districts with passing math scores be invited to train the rest of the schools to improve math scores.

 ---